jeromezero/repeating-google-tasks/README.md

 # log-repeat_google-tasks

-This script works with a Google spreadsheet.
+This script does two wonderful things with Google tasks: it lets you set recurring or repeating tasks; and it keeps a detailed log of all tasks you have completed.

+This is set up to run out of a Google spreadsheet.
+(Without too much trouble, it could be adjusted to work as a standalone web application, but for now, host it in a spreadsheet.)
 Set up to run on a timed interval, it will poll a specific task list in Google tasks.
 Any time a task has been completed (but not cleared), the script will log that task to a spreadsheet in your Google Drive account (and then clear them from the Task list).

-I've set up a template <a href="https://docs.google.com/a/caligopress.com/spreadsheet/ccc?key=0AsEQKh2UPI-YdGVMbHFDVzRvdG5YVEhHX2JZY0Y3cGc&usp=drive_web#gid=3" target="_blank">here</a> that includes a handy pivot table.
+I've set up an example sheet <a href="https://docs.google.com/a/caligopress.com/spreadsheet/ccc?key=0AsEQKh2UPI-YdGVMbHFDVzRvdG5YVEhHX2JZY0Y3cGc&usp=drive_web#gid=3" target="_blank">here</a> that includes a handy pivot table.

 The spreadsheet will record several details of each completed task: